shaiknagabasha56/The-Complete-Python-Guide/README.md

 Python handles memory management automatically.

 ---

-# 🧹 What is Garbage Collection?

-Imagine you throw an empty water bottle into a dustbin.

-Later,

-a garbage truck comes and removes all the waste.

-Similarly,

-after a variable is no longer used,

-Python's **Garbage Collector** automatically removes unused objects from memory.

-You don't have to worry about cleaning memory yourself.

----

-# 📌 Remember

-Deleting a variable does **not** mean deleting Python itself.

-It simply means:

-- Remove the variable name.
-- The program can no longer use that variable.
-- If the stored value is no longer needed anywhere else, Python automatically frees the memory.

----

 # 💻 Practice More

 Click the link below to learn Variables from **Beginner → Advanced** with plenty of examples and detailed comments.